Larry Alton Parrish

 Undrafted out of high school, Parrish was signed by the Montreal Expos as a free agent in 1972 and played from 1972-1974 in the Montreal Expos' minor league organization.
 He showed moderate power.
 He was an outfielder in his first season with the Jamestown Falcons of the New York-Penn League in 1972, then was converted to third base with the West Palm Beach Expos in 1973.
 In spite of some defensive struggles - he committed 31 errors -, he was named the Florida State League MVP after hitting .293 with 16 homers and 33 RBI (with 82 runs scored).
 He had another good year with the AA Quebec Carnavals in 1974, hitting .284 with 13 homers and 77 RBI and was an Eastern League All-Star.
 That earned him a call-up to the big league club in September.

-Larry slumped badly in 1976, hitting only .232, although he still had good power with 28 doubles, 11 homers and 5 homers.
+Larry slumped badly in 1976, hitting only .232, although he still had good power with 28 doubles, 11 homers and 5 triples.
 Still, the Expos were concerned, and acquired veteran Wayne Garrett in mid-season.
 He took some playing time away from Parrish in 1977, as Larry played only 123 games, but bounced back to .246 with 11 homers and 46 RBI.
-On May 29th, he had a three-homer game in a 14-4 win over the St. Louis Cardinals.
+On May 29th, he had a three-homer game, scored 5 and drove in 5 in a 14-4 win over the St. Louis Cardinals.
+He was 5-for-5 that day and got hits in his first two at-bats the next day to make it seven hits in a row.
 He continued to improve in 1978, with Garrett out of the picture, to .277 in 144 games, with 15 homers and 70 RBI, both career highs up to that point.
 Larry's top year with the Expos was 1979, when he hit 30 home runs with a .307 batting average.
 His .551 slugging percentage was an Expos team record at the time, while his OPS+ was an outstanding 146.
 He made the All-Star team, was fourth in the MVP voting and was named Expos Player of the Year, playing for a team that won 95 games and fell shy of an NL East title on the season's last day, losing out to the eventual World Champions, the Pittsburgh Pirates.

-At the end of spring training in 1982, he was part of a trade for Al Oliver.
-Wallach was ready to take over at third base, and the Expos needed another lefthanded hitter; he was thus sent to the Texas Rangers on March 31st, along with first baseman Dave Hostetler, in return for the lefty Oliver.
+At the end of spring training in 1982, he was sent to the Texas Rangers, along with first baseman Dave Hostetler, as part of a trade for Al Oliver on March 31st.
+Wallach was ready to take over at third base at that point, and the Expos wanted to add another left-handed bat in a righthanded-heavy line-up.
 Parrish would spend almost all of the rest of his major league career as a regular outfielder and DH for the Rangers.
 Buddy Bell, a Gold Glover, was entrenched as the Rangers' third baseman, leaving Parrish no choice but to change positions.
-He began extremely slowly in 1982, as he was hitting .186 with a single homer an 8 RBI on July 4th, but finished with a bang, hitting .264 with 17 homers and 71 RBI for a very poor team.
+He began extremely slowly in 1982, as he was hitting .186 with a single homer and 8 RBI on July 4th, but finished with a bang, hitting .264 with 17 homers and 71 RBI for a very poor team.
 Between July 4-10th, he became the second player in history, after Jim Northrup, to hit three grand slams in one week.
 He would go on to hit 20 or more homers four times for the Rangers, in 1983, 1984, 1986 and 1987.
 Perhaps his most notable year was 1987, when he hit 32 home runs with 100 RBI, having previously reached 101 RBI in 1984.
 He made the All-Star team for the second time in 1987.

 However, Parrish had off-season knee surgery after his stellar 1987 season, and was hitting only .190 after 68 games in 1988 when he was released on July 9th.
 He signed with the Boston Red Sox and spent the rest of the season with the division-winning team, often playing first base, a position he had not previously played in the majors.
 He hit .259 with 7 homers and 26 RBI in 52 games for Boston, appearing in the postseason for the second and last time when he went 0 for 5 against the Oakland Athletics in the ALCS.
 It was the years of collusion, and there was little demand for his services as a free agent after the season, so he explored other options.